 We recognise the impacts of critical incidents on employees’ levels of distress and the impacts that it may have on being able to perform their role effectively or attend work.

-We design our services to enhance employees’ natural resilience and provide specialist support to minimise effects of trauma and promote wellbeing and recovery.
+We design our corporate wellness services to enhance employees’ natural resilience and provide specialist support to minimise effects of trauma and promote wellbeing and recovery.
 It is a system of support that is meant to do the following:

 - Lessen the impact of the critical incident